 * According to a study published in Public Health Reports, 1 in 8 Americans are children of alcoholics?
 Some parents might have never paused to consider how their children see Mom and Dad while Mom and Dad are smashed.
 Hopefully, a PSA like this catches them at a sober moment.

 NASWI NEWS Has your command had an IDIPIC panel more than two years ago… or perhaps coming due this year?
 Contact JoAnn at email@example.com to check.
 These are award-winning DUI prevention panels provided to your command free thanks to community funding.
 Panel details HERE.

-PANELS for September are the 6th in Freeland and 11th and 13th.
+PANELS for October are: 4th in Freeland and 11th and 16th in Oak Harbor.
 To check out future panel dates and times, check the schedule HERE.
 Looking for panels in other counties?
 Look HERE.